KarlFetter/Isotria-Genomics/scripts/kmer_genomics.md

 <details>

-<summary>Use fastp to evluae sequence quality and to trim adapter sequences.</summary>
+<summary>Use fastp to evluate sequence quality and to trim adapter sequences.</summary>

 ```
 echo `hostname`